-Snoop are currently integrated with nearly 30 banks and other financial institutions.
-In addition they also support New Day credit cards, which covers a wide range of store-branded credit cards.
+Snoop are currently integrated with over 60 banks and other financial institutions.
+In addition they also support New Day credit cards, which covers a wide range of store -branded credit cards.

 Both apps have a large selection of budgeting functions available.
-Snoop focus slightly more on finding ways for you to save by recommending other 3rd party products.
+Snoop focus slightly more on finding ways for you to save by recommending other third party products.

 With bank connections, they both have a comprehensive list of supported institutions that will cover the requirements of the vast majority of customers.